Family Financial Planning Guide

 Disability insurance — the most underbought

-- Group LTD through employer often caps at 60% of base salary and pays in taxable dollars.
-Individual LTD on top can get to 80% of total comp, tax-free if you pay the premium.
+- Group LTD through employer typically caps at 60% of base salary and pays in taxable dollars (when employer pays premiums).
+Individual LTD on top can reach ~80% of total comp, tax-free if you personally pay premiums.

 Estate planning basics every family needs